rust-windowing/glutin/README.md

 ### X11

 The plan is that glutin tries to dynamically link-to and use Wayland w/EGL if possible.
-If it doesn't work, it will try Xlib w/GLX follow by Xlib w/EGL instead.
+If it doesn't work, it will try Xlib w/GLX followed by Xlib w/EGL instead.
 This is work-in-progress.

 ### Wayland